CRHough/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 Next we get the camera's global transform and store it as well, into the ``cam_xform`` variable.

-The reason we need the camera's global transform is so we can use it's directional vectors.
+The reason we need the camera's global transform is so we can use its directional vectors.
 Many have found directional vectors confusing, so let's take a second to explain how they work:

 _________